Legal Separation Attorney

 - Neither may remarry

-The Benefits of Limited Divorce: Insurance & Taxes
+The Benefits of Legal Separation: Insurance & Taxes

-With the costs, stress, and time involved in pursuing a divorce being roughly equal to that of a limited divorce, people often wonder why anyone would choose to pursue a limited divorce.
+With the costs, stress, and time involved in pursuing a divorce being roughly equal to that of legal separation, people often wonder why anyone would choose to pursue a legal separation.
 There are a few very important personal and financial benefits to remaining legally married, including:

 - Religious beliefs that prohibit divorce